jedi4ever/veewee/README.md

 If you need to change values in the templates, be sure to run the rake undefine, the rake define again to copy the changes across.

+## Getting the cdrom file in place
-## Put your isofile inside the $VEEWEE/iso directory or if you don't run
+Put your isofile inside the 'currentdir'/iso directory or if you don't run
 <pre>$ vagrant basebox build 'myubuntubox'</pre>

 - the build assumes your iso files are in 'currentdir'/iso